 Interactive notebooks are a hands-on way for students to practice any skill.
 As students learn a new concept, they complete the corresponding activities in the notebook.
 Throughout the year, the interactive notebooks become a collection of student learning.

 The reason I love interactive notebooks is they engage multiple senses and complement different learning styles.
 Students aren’t just filling in a worksheet; they are cutting, pasting, making connections, using higher-order thinking skills, and making a record of their learning.
 They are both more fun for students and more effective for cementing learning.

 My interactive notebooks feature simple, straight cuts.
 The purpose of the activity is to learn grammar, not practice cutting.
 I also make sure that every activity has a purpose.
-Coloring and clip are cute, but unless they are related to grammar skills, I don’t have time for them.
+Coloring and cutting are fun, but unless they are related to grammar skills, I don’t have time for them.
 And neither do you.

 That’s why all of the interactive notebooks included in my grammar units focus on essential skills.
 And they keep the cutting simple.

 My grammar units come with everything you need to teach grammar—a mini-lesson, interactive notebooks, writing activity, task cards, and an assessment.
-I have full-year grammar bundles for grades 3-5 and a growing bundle for grade 2.
+I have full-year grammar bundles for grades 2-5.
 You can buy individual units or save money and buy the bundle with everything you need for a year’s worth of grammar.

 Shop This Post

 Make Grammar Fun with a Game